 Holiday cookie exchange parties are a popular way to share your favorite holiday cookie recipes.
 Which recipe will you try first?

-Most gluten-free holiday cookie recipes can be made dairy-free with vegan butter or palm shortening.
+Most gluten-free holiday cookie recipes can be made dairy-free with vegan butter.
+I like to use Smart Balance and Mykonos brands.

 How long do these cookies keep fresh?